Connecting people with Nature

 What we do

-Fuze Ecoteer is a social enterprise that focuses on conservation and the community.
-We aim to connect people with nature.
+Fuze Ecoteer is an Accredited Social Enterprise that focuses on conservation and community projects.
+We aim to Connect People with Nature.
 We have 3 conservation projects on the Perhentian Islands.
 The projects focus on sea turtle conservation, marine research and waste management and eco-education.
 We also support 2 other organizations in Malaysia and Indonesia.
 They are the Wildlife Rescue Centre in Java and the Malayan Rainforest Station in Merapoh.

 How you can support us

 We invite you to support these projects via volunteering with us.
 You can choose to volunteer at any one of our projects according to your interest.
 Volunteers will get to share ideas with the team and aid the team in their work.
 You can also start your own mini projects and experience the islanders’ way of life.

 Moreover, you can organise a school trip with us to one of the projects.
 Additionally, we offer university field trips to our project sites as well.
 These trips are filled with adventure and eco-education for the students.
 Furthermore, the programmes can be tailored to specific subjects or requirements to suit the students’ needs.
 Apart from that, we also organize corporate programmes such as team-building activities and corporate social responsibility programmes.
 Therefore, why not bring your company for our corporate volunteering programme?

 Not only that, we work all over Malaysia.
 Even if you conduct a beach clean in Port Dickson, you are still supporting our conservation projects in the Perhentian!

 You can also support our projects by buying our merchandises.
 You can visit our online shop today.
 Get yourself a T-shirt or a Precious Plastic necklace for you and your loved ones!
 Know that you have contributed to marine conservation efforts when you do so.